evrog/PunFields/README.md

   address   = {Vancouver, Canada}, publisher = {Association for Computational Linguistics}, pages     = {417--422},
-  abstract  = {The article describes a model of automatic interpretation of English puns,
+  abstract  = {The article describes a model of automatic interpretation of English puns
-	based on Roget{'}s Thesaurus, and its implementation, PunFields.
+	based on Roget{'}s Thesaurus and its implementation, PunFields.
 In a pun, the algorithm discovers two groups of words that belong to two main semantic fields.
 The fields become a semantic vector based on which an SVM classifier learns to recognize puns.
 A rule-based model is then applied for recognition of intentionally ambiguous (target) words and their definitions.
-In SemEval Task 7 PunFields shows a considerably good result in pun classification, but requires improvement in searching for the target word and its definition.}, url       = {http://www.aclweb.org/anthology/S17-2072}
+In SemEval Task 7, PunFields shows a considerably good result in pun classification, but requires improvement in searching for the target word and its definition.}, url       = {http://www.aclweb.org/anthology/S17-2072}